fareslog/fareslog/README.md

 - 🌱 I’m currently learning **Cloud Computing, DevOps, and Full-Stack Development**

-- 👨‍💻 All of my projects are available at [https://github.com/fareslog](https://github.com/fareslog)
+- 👨‍💻 All of my projects are available at [https://github.com/fareslog](https://github.com/fareslog) and [https://gitlab.com/faresazzabi986](https://gitlab.com/faresazzabi986)

 - 📫 How to reach me **faresazzabi986@gmail.com**